dry-python/returns/docs/pages/context.rst

 built by ``dry-python/dependencies`` (or any other tool of your choice) as a ``deps`` parameter to ``RequiresContext`` instance.

 When to use which?

-1. Use ``RequiresContext`` when you write code in a functional manner, when you respect function composition, typing, and explicitness.
-   ``RequiresContext`` fits very well when you need to provide your users a single callable that does the job
-2. Use traditional invasive DI in other cases
+Let's dig into it!

+- ``RequiresContext`` offers explicit context passing for the whole function stack inside your program.
+  This means two things: you will have to pass it through all your code and

 Here's an example that might give you a better understanding of how ``RequiresContext`` is used on real and rather big projects: